ScratchAddons/ScratchAddons/README.md

 Read the [documentation](https://scratchaddons.com/docs/develop/getting-started/addon-basics/) for more information about addons.

-### If everything is an addon, what does Scratch Addons do?

-Scratch Addons by itself is just an addon loader.
-Its main tasks are to:

-- Allow users to enable, disable and configure addons.
-- Run addons and provide APIs to them.
-- Provide global state to addons (for example, the `addon.auth` API).
-- Pollute prototypes for use by addon userscripts.
-- Provide ways to access and modify Redux state.
-- Avoid addons from interfering with each other.
-- Avoid duplicate work from different addons.
+### About the extension

+Scratch Addons provides a settings page to enable, disable and configure addon settings.
+It loads addons only when necessary and provides APIs to them.
+We usually release new features once a month.

 ### Addons beyond the Scratch Addons browser extension